• Skip to main content

 6. Your lower back should be slightly arched and never rounded.

-7. Without bending your arms, drive your feet into the floor and stand up.
+7. Without bending your arms, drive your feet against the floor and stand up.

 8. Keep the bar close to your legs throughout.